TeseoLou/codoku/README.md

 After establishing the reusable page template (with shared HTML layout, background styling, navbar, footer, and toggle elements), development progressed through a deliberate, layered sequence, gradually building structure, style, interactivity and logic while ensuring each feature worked independently before being integrated.

 ### **4.4.1.
 Refining Structural HTML Elements**
 Page titles, headers, button containers, and stat panels were added to define clear visual anchors for gameplay.

-Additional semantic containers like `<section>`, `<main>`, `<aside>`, and ARIA landmarks were incorporated for accessibility.
+Additional semantic containers and ARIA landmarks were incorporated.

 Boilerplate copies of this layout were added to `about.html` and `404.html`, ensuring consistency across all pages.